rust-lang/rust/src/doc/guide-lifetimes.md

 }
 ~~~

-Here, as before, the interior of the variable `x` is being borrowed
+Here, the interior of the variable `x` is being borrowed
 and `x` is declared as mutable.
 However, the compiler can prove that
 `x` is not assigned anywhere in the lifetime L of the variable
 `y`.
 Therefore, it accepts the function, even though `x` is mutable